Categories

 • Increase interest rates on everyone and further drive up the deficit.

-• And pale in comparison to the trillions of dollars in new tax cuts for billionaires and big corporations, including possibly billions to Elon Musk and Donald Trump personally.
+• Pale in comparison to the trillions of dollars in new tax cuts for billionaires and big corporations, including possibly billions to Elon Musk and Donald Trump personally.

-• In short, the Republican budget bill will result in increased prices and reduced supports for families and could increase the deficit by up to roughly $6 trillion.
-Proposals that try to make this bill more palatable do not make up for the harms caused by the overall budget and tax bill.
+• In short, the Republican budget bill will result in increased prices and reduced supports for families and will increase the deficit.

 • The Republicans’ budget exposes their true priorities.
-By waving the possibility of tax benefits in our direction, they hope to distract us from the real cost of their disastrous tax plan.
-We deserve better.
+By offering these scant benefits to families, they hope to distract us from the real cost of their disastrous tax plan.

 • If Republicans really want to help families, they would pass a budget that raises taxes on top earners and big corporations, which would make our tax code fairer and lead to more meaningful investments in women, families, and our communities as a whole.